bitovi/academy/src/web-components/3-map-view/map-view.md

 ## Technical Requirements

-Use the existing `#gmap-template` template, and append it to the host component's Shadow DOM.
+Use the existing `#gmap-template` template, and append it to the host component’s Shadow DOM.
 Use this script tag to enable the Google maps API:

 ```html
 <script src="https://maps.googleapis.com/maps/api/js?key=AIzaSyD7POAQA-i16Vws48h4yRFVGBZzIExOAJI"></script>